 - Creation of an interface which allows to reach from Unity the native features of iOS and Android, which are respectively coded in Objective C and Java.
 That includes access to the phone address book, the adding of watermark on a video, the adding of an audio track in a video, etc.

 - Development of the friends’ screen: authentification per SMS, synchronisation of the user’s data with a server.
-In collaboration with an English-speaker Java developer (external to Spooklight) who was in charge to develop the server code, I created the client code and the complete behaviour of the screen.
+In collaboration with a Java developer (external to Spooklight) who was in charge to develop the server code, I created the client code and the complete behaviour of the screen.